SowaDarek/Xbox360_BadGame/README.md

 * BadUpdate exploit developers
 * XEXTool developers for making executable patching possible
 * The Xbox 360 homebrew community for documentation, research, and testing

 ---

-## License

-This repository currently does not include a license.

-If you plan to allow others to reuse or modify your work, consider adding an open-source license such as MIT or GPL.

----